celestiaorg/celestia-app/docs/architecture/ADR-003-Non-interactive-defaults.md

 ![example](./assets/example-full-block.png "example")

 Not only does doing this allow for easy trust minimized message inclusion checks for specific messages by light clients, but also allows for the creation of message inclusion fraud proofs for all messages in the block.
+This is important to reduce the trust assumptions made by light clients.

 ## Decision